rails/rails/guides/source/configuring.md

 #### `config.javascript_path`

-Sets the path where your app's JavaScript lives relative to the `app` directory.
-The default is `javascript`, used by [webpacker](https://github.com/rails/webpacker).
+Sets the path where your app's JavaScript lives relative to the `app` directory and the default value is `javascript`.
 An app's configured `javascript_path` will be excluded from `autoload_paths`.

 #### `config.log_file_size`